 In flashbacks we see Georges Méliès staging his productions with lavishly colored sets and costumes.
 The real Méliès only used sets, costumes and make-up in grayscale, since colored elements might turn out the wrong shade of gray on black and white film.
 Many of the prints were then hand tinted in post-production.

-The music during the scene in which Hugo and Isabelle read in the book The Invention of Dreams about the history of film making is Danse Macabre by Camille Saint-Saëns.
-He is considered to be the first composer ever to write an official movie soundtrack for The Assassination of the Duke de Guise (1908), making this musical reference quite apt.
+The music during the scene in which Hugo and Isabelle read the book The Invention of Dreams, about the history of filmmaking, is Danse Macabre by Camille Saint-Saëns.
+He is considered to be the first composer to write an official movie soundtrack for The Assassination of the Duke de Guise (1908), making this musical reference quite apt.

-The driving force behind the film was Martin Scorsese's young daughter Francesca Scorsese who presented him a copy of the Brian Selznick book as a birthday gift hoping that he would make a film out of it someday.
-It was also her suggestion to have the film presented in 3D format.
-Rather than having the 3D accomplished by post-conversion, Scorsese decided to have it shot in native format, so together with VFX supervisor Robert Legato and cinematographer Robert Richardson, they spent (before filming) about two weeks at the Cameron/Pace group doing a crash course on filming in that format.
+The driving force behind the movie was Martin Scorsese's young daughter Francesca Scorsese, who presented him a copy of the Brian Selznick book as a birthday gift, hoping that he would make a movie out of it someday.
+It was also her suggestion to have the movie presented in 3-D. Rather than having the 3-D accomplished by post-conversion, Scorsese decided to have it shot in native format, so together with Visual Effects Supervisor Robert Legato and Cinematographer Robert Richardson, they spent (before filming) about two weeks at the Cameron/Pace group doing a crash course on filming in that format.

-This Martin Scorsese movie won the same number of Academy Awards as Scorsese's The Aviator (2004) totalling five.
-Both were nominated for Best Picture and Best Director Oscars but lost out.
-The film also won the same number of Oscars in the same year as The Artist (2011).
-Both films examined silent cinema.
+This Martin Scorsese movie won the same number of Academy Awards as Scorsese's The Aviator (2004), totalling five.
+Both were nominated for Best Picture and Best Director Oscars, but lost out.
+This movie also won the same number of Oscars in the same year as The Artist (2011).
+Both movies examined silent cinema.

 The trivia items below may give away important plot points.

 The train station depicted is the Gare Montparnasse.
-The real life Georges Méliès did in fact work as a toymaker at that station after World War I. The derailment scene during Hugo's dream is a reference to the famous 1895 derailment at the station.
+The real-life Georges Méliès worked as a toymaker at that station after World War I. The derailment scene during Hugo's dream is a reference to the infamous 1895 derailment at the station.